benmvp/dom-info/README.md

 ## API Docs

 - [`getStyle`](docs/getStyle.md) - Returns the value of the specified style property (or style properties) for the specified node.
+- [`supportsStyle`](docs/supportsStyle.md) - Returns whether or not the specified CSS property is supported in the current browser.

 Check out the [docs](docs/) for more examples or [try out `dom-info` in your browser](https://tonicdev.com/npm/dom-info)!